Projects

 Associate

-Donna Ryu is a Korean-American designer.
+Donna Ryu is a Korean-American architect.
 She holds a Bachelor of Science in Architecture from the University of Maryland and a Master of Architecture & Certificate in Urban Design from the University of Virginia.
 Gratefully, design has always been part of her upbringing - her mother went to art school and has a love for interior design; her father is a skilled tailor and has an innate aptitude for renovation and construction.
 Together, they run a small tailor shop and liquor store which allowed Donna the opportunities to learn through travel - her experiences have placed her in South Korea, China, and India to name a few.
 Her love of everything outdoors, climbing, and hip hop (particularly the glittery era of 90s hip hop) run deep.
 Home is wherever she is at the time but her roots are in Maryland.

 Associate

-Philana Quan, LEED Green Associate
+Philana Quan, AIA, LEED Green Associate

 Designer